itsarobin/ci-dog-training/index.md

 <div class="alert info">
     <strong>
-    🚲 Want to bike with your dog? this is an excellent stepping stone! 🚲
+    🚲 Want to bike with your dog?
+This is an excellent stepping stone! 🚲
     </strong>
 </div>